Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/user_op.md

 * `OpGradRegistry`：Manage gradient registration for automatic gradient calculation in backward graph.

-* `OpRegistry`：Managing op registrations for generating forward digraph and building `Task Graph`.
+* `OpRegistry`：Manage op registrations for generating forward digraph and building `Task Graph`.

-* `OpKernelRegistry`：Manage kernel registrations for peform user logic at runtime.
+* `OpKernelRegistry`：Manage kernel registrations for performing user logic at runtime.

 We actually write custom op in C++ and generate a dynamic link library (so file).
-By loading the corresponding so file in Python that you can use the custom op from the so file.
+By loading the corresponding so file in Python that you can use the custom op.

 The data structure of user op can be  viewed at [user_op_conf.proto](https://github.com/Oneflow-Inc/oneflow/blob/master/oneflow/core/framework/user_op_conf.proto)：